Business Analyst Quick Start¶

 Rename training_data_1 as

-The recipes have been copied to the Flow, but the inputs need to change.
+The Flow now looks like a mess!
+That’s because the recipes have been copied to the Flow, but their inputs need to change.

 Open the copied Join recipe (compute_training_data_1).